Home » Engagement & Wedding Rings » Diamonds

-If you love clean lines, geometric shapes, and jewelry that makes a statement through subtlety rather than sparkle, the baguette cut diamond might be exactly what you’re looking for.
+If you love clean lines, geometric shapes, and jewelry that makes a statement through subtlety rather than sheer sparkle, the baguette cut diamond might be exactly what you’re looking for.
 This sleek, rectangular stone has been a favorite of jewelry lovers for over a century, and we’ve seen renewed interest from couples who want something distinctive yet timeless for their engagement rings and wedding bands.

 Whether you’re considering baguette diamonds as elegant side stones for your center diamond or exploring a full baguette eternity band, this guide covers everything you need to know.
 We’ll walk through what makes baguettes special, how they differ from other diamond cuts, and what to look for when selecting these understated beauties.